North Carolina Dog-Friendly Travel Guide

 Plus, there is a large outdoor patio where your dog is welcome to join you.
 Fresh water is provided for your dog and there may be some handmade treats available for you to purchase for them as well.

 If you’re headed to another state, take a look at the other dog-friendly travel guides available and we’ll see you on the road.
-Here’s to plenty of safe travels, happy trails, and wagging tails no matter where you go!
+Here’s to plenty of safe travels, happy trails, and wagging tails no matter where your adventures take you!